Exodus (band): Rob Dukes-era (2005–2014)

-Vocalist Rob Dukes, guitarist Lee Altus and drummer Paul Bostaph all joined Exodus in 2005, replacing Steve "Zetro" Souza, Rick Hunolt, and Tom Hunting respectively.
+Vocalist Rob Dukes, guitarist Lee Altus and drummer Paul Bostaph all joined Exodus in 2005, replacing Steve "Zetro" Souza, Rick Hunolt and Tom Hunting respectively.

-In 2005, Rick Hunolt left the band to focus on his family, and was replaced by Heathen guitarist Lee Altus.
+In 2005, longtime guitarist Rick Hunolt left the band to focus on his family, and was replaced by Heathen guitarist Lee Altus.
 Tom Hunting also took leave of the band following a re-occurrence of the nervous problems that led to his initial departure in 1989.
 Hunting was replaced with Paul Bostaph, who had previously played with Slayer and Testament.
 The revamped lineup released the album Shovel Headed Kill Machine in 2005.
 The tour for the album led to extensive travel of North America, Europe, and Japan, as well as their first-ever visit to Australia.

+In the spring of 2006, Exodus held the North American Abomination tour with support acts such as Full Blown Chaos, Suffocation and Cryptospy.
+They also took part in the "Monsters of Mayhem" tour alongside Hatebreed and Napalm Death.